Hardware Design Tools

 Parasitic Inductance of Bypass Capacitor II: by Howard Johnson

-One of the first articles I read on bypass capacitors, motivated me to buy Dr. Johnson's book; High Speed Digital Design.
+One of the first articles I read on bypass capacitors, motivated me to buy Dr. Johnson's book.

 Modeling and Simulation of Planes in Electronic Packages: by Nanju Na